 It doesn’t have the pulse oximeter for monitoring your blood oxygen, nor does it have the always-on display.
-Whilst it has the same 18-hour battery life as the Series 6, it doesn’t come with fast charging so takes around 2.5 hours from 0-100%.
+Whilst it has the same 18-hour battery life as the Series 6, it doesn’t come with fast charging, so it takes around 2.5 hours from 0-100%.

 The watch does have a slightly slower processor, although you shouldn’t notice too much difference during regular usage unless you frequently switch apps.

-Being an Apple Watch, it integrates well with Apple’s ecosystem and has a large range of third-party apps that can be installed from Airport boarding cards to contactless hotel door keys.
-You can also use Spotify, YouTube Music, or Apple Music for offline music downloads to use the watch whilst away from your phone.
+Being an Apple Watch, it integrates well with Apple’s ecosystem and has an extensive range of third-party apps that you can install, from Airport boarding cards to contactless hotel door keys.
+You can also use Spotify, YouTube Music, or Apple Music for offline music downloads to use the watch while away from your phone.

 As with the Series 6 mentioned above, the Series 5 will only work with iPhones.